-Cooking for Intercultural Competence and Compassion
+The Universal Language of Food: Cooking for Intercultural Competence and Compassion

 When I arrived, everyone was helping to prepare an early afternoon meal.
-Ahmed’s nephew, (later to become one of my few friends in Italy) asked me: Vorresti una forchetta? (‘Would you like a fork?’)
+Ahmed’s nephew (later to become one of my few friends in Italy) asked me: Vorresti una forchetta? (‘Would you like a fork?’)
 I thought, “A fork?
-Of course I’d want a fork if I were to eat, wouldn’t I?”
+Of course, I’d want a fork if I were to eat, wouldn’t I?”
 Before I could answer, Ahmed responded.
 To be sure I understood, he spoke in Italian rather than his native Moroccan dialect: No, lei mangerà come noi. (‘No, she will eat like we do’).

 We all sat down at a small round table, a large plate in the center with couscous and lamb stew.
 Each person was given a large piece of bread, a small plate, and a napkin; I saw no silverware.
-Ahmed looked at me as I watched everyone else use the bread to scoop up delicious mouthfuls of the tender lamb and I understood.
+Ahmed looked at me as I watched everyone else use the bread to scoop up delicious mouthfuls of the tender lamb, and I understood.
 So I picked up my bread and joined in the feast.
 It was the most memorable meal I had in Italy.

 I share this story because it was one of the first few moments in my life where I understood what it meant to be culturally aware.
 Food became the door to not just being an outsider but rather a companion.
 When I came back to the United States, I took a basic course on intercultural competence, the ability to communicate with other cultures appropriately and – I would also say – compassionately.
-I realized that the preparation of a meal and gathering together in the spirit of community is a profound way to reach beyond the point of observation and build the foundation for empathy, awareness, and most importantly – friendship.
+I realized that preparing a meal and gathering together in the spirit of community is a profound way to reach beyond the point of observation and build the foundation for empathy, awareness, and, most importantly – friendship.

 [Photo credits: (c) Andrea Caluori-Rivera; Ángel Rivera]